PatrickMaiyer/Portapack_Wiki/HamItUp-UpConvertion.md

 # Ham It Up / Up convertion

 When using an upconverter it's common to use an offset to access the correct frequency.
-As an example, if you want to use a HamItUp which is designed to listen from 60KHz to 30MHz, you'll need to tune your portapack to 125 MHz (or any otherfrequency used in the upconverter local oscillator) + the frequency you need.
+As an example, if you want to use a HamItUp which is designed to listen from 60KHz to 30MHz, you'll need to tune your portapack to 125 MHz (or any other frequency used in the upconverter local oscillator) + the frequency you need.

 Doing the calculation and tuning while adding the frequencies can be a bit tedious.
 Don't worry: just got into your portapack's settings, Radio menu, and set the shifting you need.